oracle/docker-images/OracleWebLogic/README.md

 WebLogic on Docker
 ===============
 Sample Docker configurations to facilitate installation, configuration, and environment setup for DevOps users.
-This project includes [dockerfiles](dockerfiles/) and [samples](samples/) for both WebLogic 12.1.3 and 12.2.1 based on Oracle Linux and Oracle JDK 8 (Server).
+This project includes quick start [dockerfiles](dockerfiles/) and [samples](samples/) for both WebLogic 12.1.3 and 12.2.1 based on Oracle Linux and Oracle JDK 8 (Server).

+The certification of WebLogic on Docker does not require the use of any file presented in this repository.
+Customers and users are welcome to use them as starters, and customize/tweak, or create from scratch new scripts and Dockerfiles.

-For more information on the Linux base image distribution, please check the [Docker Images from Oracle Linux](https://hub.docker.com/r/oracle/oraclelinux/) page.
+For more information on the certification, please check the [WebLogic on Docker Certification Whitepaper](http://www.oracle.com/technetwork/middleware/weblogic/overview/weblogic-server-docker-containers-2491959.pdf) and [WebLogic Blog](https://blogs.oracle.com/WebLogicServer/) for updates.

 ## How to build and run
 This project offers sample Dockerfiles for both WebLogic 12cR2 (12.2.1) and WebLogic 12c (12.1.3), and for each version it also provides at least one Dockerfile for the 'developer' distribution and a second Dockerfile for the 'generic' distribution, as well more if necessary.
 To assist in building the images, you can use the [buildDockerImage.sh](dockerfiles/buildDockerImage.sh) script.
 See below for instructions and usage.

+The `buildDockerImage.sh` script is just a utility shell script that performs MD5 checks and is an easy way for beginners to get started.
+Expert users are welcome to directly call `docker build` with their prefered set of parameters.

 ### Building WebLogic Docker Base Images
-**IMPORTANT:** you have to download the binaries of WebLogic and Oracle JDK and put them in place (see **.download** files inside dockerfiles/<version>).
+**IMPORTANT:** you have to download the binaries of WebLogic and Oracle JDK and put them in place (see `.download` files inside dockerfiles/<version>).

 Before you build, choose which version and distribution you want to build an image of, then download the required packages (see .download files) and drop them in the folder of your distribution version of choice.
 Then go into the **dockerfiles** folder and run the **buildDockerImage.sh** script as root.